yashrajnayak/yashrajnayak/README.md

 Over the years, I built and scaled community programs at Japan-based Progate, driving their user base to 200K in India.
 As part of OutSystems's Developer Relations team, I focused on expanding community programs to 60K developers in Asia Pacific 🌏

 At ANSR, I collaborated with a larger team to build community programs from scratch and scaled to 6000+ active developers in 8 months.
 Hosted 20 events with over 3000 attendees in 2023.
-These events included ReactJS Bangalore Meetups, React-n-Roll Bengaluru, Full Stack Developers Meetups, Women in Tech Mixer and more 💡
+These events included ReactJS Bangalore Meetups, Full Stack Developers Meetups, Women in Tech Mixer and more.

-Now as part of the GitHub Developer Relations team , looking forward to connecting with more developers and building something special at GitHub!
+Now as part of the GitHub Developer Relations team, looking forward to connecting with more developers and building something special at GitHub 💡

 When I am not at work, I love following the world of aviation, can talk about airplanes and all things aviation for hours ✈️